-- Identify whether the materials may contain asbestos - Handle only solid and unbroken pieces of asbestos do not break or damage when handling - Dampen the asbestos with water to reduce the risk of fibres being released if damaged - For personal safety wear protective gloves and a dust mask - Double bag the asbestos using fully sealed plastic bags and tape shut.
+- Do not break or damage the asbestos when handling - Dampen the asbestos with water to reduce the risk of fibres being released if damaged - For personal safety wear protective gloves and a dust mask - Double bag the asbestos using fully sealed plastic bags and tape shut.

-Dispose of small amounts of asbestos properly at a Wakefield Council waste recycling facility ensuring you follow all Health and Safety instructions.
+Dispose of small amounts of asbestos properly at a Wakefield Council waste recycling facility, by appointment, ensuring you follow all Health and Safety instructions.